nils-werner/pymushra/README.md

 Description
 -----------

-pyMUSHRA is a python web application which hosts a web based MUSHRA experiment and collects the data with python.
+pyMUSHRA is a python web application which hosts [webMUSHRA](https://github.com/audiolabs/webMUSHRA) experiments and collects the data with python.

 Installation